peteroupc/peteroupc.github.io/graphics.md

 #### Memory

 - This specification does not impose a limit on graphics memory use (akin to the video memory, or VRAM, of a video card).
+Such a limit is optional.
 One suggested example, given in kibibytes of graphics memory, is the screen width times screen height divided by 24, which is slightly less than 13.2 million bytes for 640 &times; 480 resolution.
 (A kibibyte is 1024 bytes.)
 Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^65]
 - According to "[**Typical PCs Each Year**](https://www.dosdays.co.uk/topics/typical_pc_per_year.php)", the following ranges of system memory were typical for PCs sold in the specified years:[^66]
     - 1994: 4MB to 8 MB, with more expensive PCs having 16 MB.[^67]
     - 1997: 8MB to 32MB.[^68]